 Hannah qualified as a lawyer in 1998 and worked in the City for 9 years for leading law firms Clifford Chance and Reed Smith, specialising in contract/commercial litigation and maritime law.
 She has an MA in Law from Cambridge University.
 Hannah joined Material Change August 2005 and has seen the company grow significantly in this time.
 Hannah provides legal advice to Material Change and the wider Heathpatch Group and is involved with negotiations and contractual arrangements for the company.
 Hannah also provides Human Resource advice and guidance to the Heathpatch Group.
 In her spare time, Hannah writes cookery books and is County Longbow Champion.

-Nick is the Financial Controller for Material Change and responsible for all financial matters within the business and also provides financial support within the wider Heathpatch group.
+Nick is the Finance Director for Material Change and responsible for all financial matters within the business and also provides financial support within the wider Heathpatch group.
 Nick is an accountant with over twenty years’ experience gained in the profession before transferring to commerce.
 Nick has fourteen years’ experience in the Waste Management and Recycling industry, including six years as Divisional Company Accountant for Waste Recycling Group, a FTSE 250 company with over 100 sites across the UK.
 Nick also worked as Finance Director for a Waste Management and Skip Hire business with 4 sites based in Cambridgeshire.
 Nick is a keen motoring enthusiast and particularly enjoys following the BTCC.

 Clive has nearly 30 years’ experience in the waste management industry at all levels from Engineer to Managing Director, where he managed Waste Recycling Group’s Eastern Division for 6 years.
 Clive has an MBA, a B.Sc.(Hons.) in Civil Engineering and Level 4 CoTC qualifications (with Continuing Competence) in Treatment, Transfer and Landfill.

 Clive oversees the management of our Creeting and Decoy sites, processing collectively nearly 100,000 tonnes per annum of green waste, focusing on a high standard of performance at the sites and is continually looking for opportunities for business development and expansion.
 He manages contract relationships with numerous Local Authorities ensuring that high quality services are delivered to meet the Authorities’ recycling needs.
 Clive is a Chartered Member of the Institute of Wastes Management and of the Society for the Environment.